Catalogues/Manuals

 For further details of this Manual and what it covers click here.

-NEW A MANUAL OF FIT-OUT FOR YACHTS & LAUNCHES
+A MANUAL OF FIT-OUT FOR YACHTS & LAUNCHES

 Having built the hull, deck and superstructure, you are now ready to think about fitting your boat out.
 This manual helps you plan for this next and final stage by first, taking a look at the ergonomics (correct seat and table heights etc) of the interior accommodation - to make your boat comfortable. this is followed by details on how to install inboard engines or outboard wells, make inboard and outboard rudders and fit water systems - water ballast, fresh water, bilge plumbing, sewage etc. Gas, cabin ventilation, electric systems are looked at next, along with electrolysis and lightning protection.